Quick presentation#

 • You only need to do frame-by-frame video analysis (with face detection or other fancy stuff).
 This could be done with MoviePy in association with other libraries, but really, just use imageio, OpenCV or SimpleCV, these are libraries that specialize in these tasks.

 • You only want to convert a video file, or turn a series of image files into a movie.
-In this case it is better to directly call ffmpeg (or avconv or mencoder…) it will be faster more memory-efficient than going through MoviePy.
+In this case it is better to directly call ffmpeg (or avconv or mencoder…) as it will be faster and more memory-efficient than going through MoviePy.

 Advantages and limitations#